 Here that we learned about those annoying little critters.

-- Something I forgot from yesterday was that you can leave the window in the room open and they only come as far as the window sill.
+- You can leave the window in the room open in the room and they only come as far as the window sill.
 How weird because they swarm into the camper whenever we open the doors.

 - Mývatn means Midges Lake.